suhailopensource/suhailopensource/README.md

 - 💬 Ask me about **C++, C, WEB development**

-- 👨‍💻 All of my projects are available at (PLEASE OPEN IN NEW TAB)<br> [https://suhailpersonalportfolio.netlify.app/](https://suhailpersonalportfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at (USE DESKTOP FOR BEST EXPERIENCE)<br> [https://suhailpersonalportfolio.netlify.app/](https://suhailpersonalportfolio.netlify.app/)

 - 📫 How to reach me **suhailcollegemail@gmail.com**